PaulZed/osrm-backend/docs/http.md

   direction of travel immediately after the maneuver.
 - `type` A string indicating the type of maneuver. **new identifiers might be introduced without API change** Types  unknown to the client should be handled like the `turn` type, the existance of correct `modifier` values is guranteed.
+- `lanes`: the available turn lanes at the turn
+  - `indication`: markings on the road, following the OSM scheme (e.g. left, slight_right, or through).
+Markings mey be combined into a list separated by ';'.
+  - `valid`: a boolean flag indicating whether the lane is a valid choice in the maneuver

+Currently, the supported lane tags are: `sharp_left, left, slight_left, sharp_right, right, slight_right, through, reverse, none`.
+See the [OSM wiki](http://wiki.openstreetmap.org/wiki/Key:turn) for their usage.

   | `type`            | Description                                                  |
   |-------------------|--------------------------------------------------------------|